marcsolanadal/resume/resume-embedded-systems.md

 **Smart Egg Incubator** (ongoing)

-- Egg incubator with automatic egg turning, temperature and humidity control using FreeRTOS and C.
+- Egg incubator with automatic egg turning, temperature, and humidity control using FreeRTOS and C.
 - Raspberry Pico (RP2040), BME/BMP280 with I2C, Servo control using PWM, Flash memory to store position.
 - Flashing with SWD (using Raspberry Pi) and debugging with gdb.